ucsb-cs9/s25/_lab/lab01.md

 It is a good idea to read up on some tools we’ll use in this lab before you get started, specifically:
 - physical book's Chapter 1.4.2.1 (String Formatting) and 1.4.6 - 1.4.6.1 (Object Oriented Programming)
-- electronic books' Chapter TBA
+- [electronic book](https://runestone.academy/ns/books/published/pythonds/index.html)'s Chapter Chapter 1.9.1.
+(String Formatting) and 1.13 - 1.13.1, 1.14 - 1.15 (Object Oriented Programming)

 The main idea for this lab is to write a program that will organize Vulnerabilities into a Vulnerability list.
 The program should have the ability to add / remove / search for vulnerabilities.